 Stebbins Dance Festival

-Distributed for University of Alaska Press
+Distributed for Alaska Native Language Center

 These two Stebbins elders describe the complex rituals of the dance festival in remarkable detail.
 Their memories were recorded in their native Yup’ik language, then transcribed and translated into English by Sophie Shield and Marie Meade and edited by Ann Fienup-Riordan.
 The result is a rich description of the drumming, dancing, gift-giving, and feasting that marked the winter ceremonial season.
 The text is presented in Yup’ik with facing-page English translations and is beautifully illustrated by James Barker and Suzi Jones, who photographed events in Stebbins in 1984.